bigcommerce/dev-docs/docs/api-docs/headless/carts.md

 `https://store.example.com/login/token/eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJpc3MiOiJ7Y2xpZW50X2lkfSIsImlhdCI6MTUzNTM5MzExMywianRpIjoie3V1aWR9Iiwib3BlcmF0aW9uIjoiY3VzdG9tZXJfbG9naW4iLCJzdG9yZV9oYXNoIjoie3N0b3JlX2hhc2h9IiwiY3VzdG9tZXJfaWQiOjJ9.J-fAtbjRFGdLsT744DhoprFEDqIfVq72HbDzrbFy6Is`

 The customer login JWT must include a `channel_id` property.
-If the `channel_id` is not included, CORS checks will fail and the checkout will not load.
+If you omit the `channel_id`, CORS checks will fail and the checkout will not load.

-If you are using [Embedded Checkout](https://developer.bigcommerce.com/api-docs/storefronts/embedded-checkout/embedded-checkout-overview), pass the customer login URL to the Checkout SDK to login the customer, then redirect to checkout within the embedded checkout iFrame.
+If you are using [Embedded Checkout](https://developer.bigcommerce.com/api-docs/storefronts/embedded-checkout/embedded-checkout-overview), pass the customer login URL to the Checkout SDK to log in the customer, then redirect to checkout within the embedded checkout iFrame.

 ## Deleting a line item